sharetribe/flex-docs/src/docs/concepts-transactions/transaction-process/index.md

 updated: 2022-04-06
 category: concepts-transaction-process
 ingress:
-  This article introduces transaction processes as a concept, its parts, and how they define user interactions and order flows in your marketplace.
+  This article introduces transaction processes as a concept, their parts, and how they define user interactions and order flows in your marketplace.
 published: true